carolynblanding/OfficeDocs-SkypeForBusiness/Skype/SfbServer/skype-for-business-hybrid-solutions/plan-your-phone-system-cloud-pbx-solution/configure-cloud-connector-integration-with-your-office-365-tenant.md

     Use the default SIP domain of Cloud Connector (the first SIP domain in the .ini file) as the user domain.

     Please note that license assignment is only required for the user propagation into the Skype for Business online directory.
 Assign an Office 365 licenses (such as E5) to the account you create, allow up to one hour for the changes to propagate, then remove the license from this account.

+> [!NOTE]
+> If you are synchronizing users from on-premise active directory to Office 365, then create the user account in on-premise active directory using the default SIP domain of Cloud Connector for the user's prinicipal domain name.

 2. Start a tenant Azure AD remote PowerShell session using your global or user admin credentials, and then run the following cmdlet to set the department for the Azure AD user account configured in step 1 to "HybridMediationServer":